adambard/learnxinyminutes-docs/elm.html.markdown

 -- The second example can also be written with two dots.
 [1..5]

--- Append lists just like strings
+-- Append lists just like strings.
 [1..5] ++ [6..10] == [1..10] -- True

--- To add one item, use "cons"
+-- To add one item, use "cons".
 0 :: [1..5] -- [0, 1, 2, 3, 4, 5]

 -- The head and tail of a list are returned as a Maybe.
 Instead of checking